The holidays can be a hectic time. Prepare early to keep the coal out of the stockings for your search and Shopping campaigns.

 Elite SEM is an award-winning digital marketing agency founded on search and focused on holistic performance-driven digital marketing.
 Due to strong performance, almost 75% of their clients on automated bidding are now using Target ROAS Smart Bidding.
 "Our results have been great!
 In addition to driving great performance, Smart Bidding has let our team focus more of their time on strategy, testing initiatives and campaign segmentation versus time spent on manual bidding." – Courtney O’Donnell, Director.

 Reach your most valuable customers

 Why: 2 of 5 mobile shoppers leave a website without converting.5

 Drive additional traffic and re-engage shoppers who have already shown interest in your products.
 Use signals from your site to bid based on audience segments with remarketing lists.
 Capture customers with your own email lists using Customer Match.
-You can also add similar audiences to find new customers who share traits and site behaviors with your current audience lists.
+You can also add similar audiences to find new customers who share traits and site behaviours with your current audience lists.

 As a large video game retailer in the United States, GameStop wanted to find customers who shared traits similar to their existing website visitors.
 By using similar audiences, the company saw a 30% increase in conversion rates.
-"Similar audiences helped us find new customers who are just as enthusiastic as the gamers who regularly visit our site," said Matthew Gordon, Multi-Channel Acquisition Manager at GameStop.
+'Similar audiences helped us find new customers who are just as enthusiastic as the gamers who regularly visit our site', said Matthew Gordon, Multi-Channel Acquisition Manager at GameStop.

 - Shopping tip: If you have local feeds ready, opt into local inventory ads.
-Allocate more budget to promote local inventory on days when you expect more foot traffic so you can drive customers into your stores, like weekends and after holiday shipping cutoffs.
+Allocate more budget to promote local inventory on days when you expect more foot traffic so you can drive customers into your stores, like weekends and after holiday delivery cutoffs.

 Expand your global footprint